outerbase/sdk/README.md

 ### Map results to class models

-As you construct a SQL statement to be ran you can also pass in a class type you would like the output to attempt to map to.
+As you construct a SQL statement to be ran you can also pass in a class type you would like the output to attempt to map to by using `.asClass(ClassName)`.
 In the below example we pass in `Person` as the class type and the query builder will know to respond either as a single `Person` object or a `Person[]` array based on the contents of the response.

 ```
 let { data, error } = await db